anandogc/reporter/README.md

 # reporter

-This is made ot write technical reports
+This is made to write technical reports